Foresters' Hall, Paddington: Heritage listing

 Foresters' Hall was listed on the Queensland Heritage Register on 18 April 1997 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Foresters' Hall, erected in 1888, demonstrates a way of life during the late nineteenth and early twentieth centuries when friendly societies were a prominent and expanding part of Queensland society.
 The societies provided a welfare service by means of mutual aid and this hall provided a headquarters for Court Foresters' Hope of the Ancient Order of Foresters' Friendly Society.
 The building is also of interest for its role as part of the 1880s development boom which transformed Paddington from a semi-rural area into a commuter suburb of Brisbane.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The building is a typical and substantially intact example of a small 19th century Queensland hall.

 The place is important because of its aesthetic significance.

-The hall with its interesting architectural details, offers a strong aesthetic contribution to Latrobe Terrace and the suburb of Paddington as a dominant feature of the streetscape and townscape.
+According to the Queensland heritage register, Foresters' hall has some interesting architectural details which offers a strong aesthetic contribution to Latrobe Terrace and the suburb of Paddington as a dominant feature of the streetscape and townscape.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 Foresters' Hall possesses special association for the Paddington community as a local landmark which has provided a range of community services for the local people for over 100 years.
 The hall has a strong and long association with the activities of Court Foresters' Hope established over an 88-year period.
 Despite a change of ownership to the Hamilton Lodge of the Royal Antediluvian Order of Buffaloes in 1976, the hall had continuous use as a friendly society meeting place until 1996.